MicrosoftDocs/Viva/Viva/learning/customize.md

 - The new app icon and app name won't display in Viva interconnections.
 - The application header won't be changed in either desktop, web, or mobile.
 - The new app icon or app name won't display in the global navigation.
-- The Viva Learning web app will not reflect any of these branding chances as our current scope is the Teams application manifest.
+- The Viva Learning web app won't reflect any of these branding chances as our current scope is the Teams application manifest.